 Why America Still Needs Affirmative Action, Va.
 Law., Oct.
 2008.

-An Enduring American Legacy: Segregated Housing and Education, Minority Trial Law., Vol. 6, No. 2 (Winter 2008) (essay in honor of Oliver W. Hill, Esq.).
+America's Enduring Legacy: Segregated Housing and Segregated Schools, Minority Trial Law., Vol. 6, No. 2 (Winter 2008) (essay in honor of Oliver W. Hill, Esq.).

 Tribute in Honor of Oliver W. Hill, Esq., Nat'l Ass'n of Appellate Court Attorneys, Oct.
 2007, at 18.